AdaCore/spark2014/docs/ug/en/source/how_to_run_gnatprove.rst

 the same as the host on which you run |GNATprove|, you have to tell
 |GNATprove| the specificities of your target.

-Note that the ``Target`` attribute of Project files is currently silently ignored.

-Instead, you need to add the following to your project file:
+Note that the ``Target`` attribute of project files is ignored with a warning by |GNATprove|.
+Instead, you need to add the following to your project file, under a scenario variable as seen in :ref:`Having Different Switches for Compilation and Verification`:

 .. code-block:: gpr

   project My_Project is
      [...]
      package Builder is
+        case Mode is
+           when "Compile" =>
+              ...
+           when "Analyze" =>
               for Global_Compilation_Switches ("Ada") use ("-gnateT=" & My_Project'Project_Dir & "/target.atp");
+        end case;
      end Builder;
   end My_Project;